Querylight TS Demo

 Ask the Docs End to End

-The demo has two retrieval experiences:
+The demo has three retrieval experiences:

-• regular search, which is mostly lexical
+• regular lexical search

 Short introduction: what embeddings are